mejedi/tarantool-avro-schema-article/EN.md

 The version employing LLVM exceeded 3M *flatten* OPs/sec on a single core of a circa 2014 MacBook Pro (2.2 GHz Core i7 processor).
 The benchmark used a somewhat simple schema with 14 fields, 2 nested records plus a 4 element string array.
 Performance scales almost lineary with a schema complexity.
 It's not uncommon to encounter a 140 field schema in the wild.
 With such a complex schema the projected performance is 300K OPs/sec.
 Assuming that only 10% of the running time is alloted for data processing and the remaining 90% are spent doing other things, it translates into 30K OPs/sec.

 It means that the project ultimately suceeded, exceeding its performance goals of 10K OPs/sec on a single core.
-We'd also like to share our experience of leveraging JIT-compilation techniques in terms of development costs, check out *Conslusion* section.
+We'd also like to share our experience of leveraging JIT-compilation techniques in terms of development costs, check out *Conclusion* section.

 ## Apache Avro Schema